 That said, there is no “roughing it” at Ultima Thule.
 Every detail is well thought out, from handcrafted furniture, the sheepskin rugs and the extensive collection of Alaskan art and artifacts.
 Your stay is all-inclusive so your private cabin, meals, flights, and all the guided activities are part of the package.
 Before you come, they’ll also send you a suggested list of items to pack so you’ll be well outfitted during your stay.

 Home-Grown, Gourmet Cuisine

 When you return from your adventures each day, you’ll be treated to a hearty Alaskan dinner.
 The Lodge prides itself on using locally harvested fish and game and combining them with organic vegetables and fresh herbs from the lodge’s extensive gardens (home gardeners will want to check out the Claus’ rich soil).
-She also happily accommodates specific food requests and kosher preparations.
-Over dinner—always with the hosts and guides— you’ll hear plenty of tales, such as trips that Paul and Donna have taken in their SuperCub, the “Legend of Paul Drazenovich,” or when Paul himself got stuck in a tent for 16 days during an intense storm.
+Over dinner— with the hosts and guides— you’ll hear plenty of tales, such as trips that the Clauses have taken in their SuperCub, the “Legend of Paul Drazenovich,” or when Paul himself got stuck in a tent for 16 days during an intense storm.
 After dinner, you can retire to your cabin and slide between your high-thread-count sheets, or head to the lodge’s luxurious Alaskan sauna to relax before the next day’s adventures.